john-tech-writer/vintage-reel-service-guides/project-docs/project-workflow.md

 - [Parking lot](parking-lot.md): List of project upgrades and ideas for future iterations.

+- [Directory layout](directory-layout.md): Diagram of all project directories and notes on their contents.

 ## Workflow philosophy

 **Let the real work teach what the theory should look like**.
 As project content is developed, the workflow can also be abstracted and made concrete.
 Iterations on lived and living, dynamic examples result in constant improvement.